zerothborn-code/space-shooter/README.md

 # space-shooter
-if you want to try the game just click on the link below http://localhost:8000
+if you want to try the game just click on the link http://localhost:8000